Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 - When referring to Yeeldx as a smart contract system, use "The Yeeldx Protocol."
   - **Example:** “The Yeeldx Protocol is a set of contracts for yield optimization."
 - When referring to Yeeldx as a body of YFI voters and the general stakeholder community, use "Yeeldx Community" or simply "Yeeldx."
-  - **Example:** "Yeeldx passed a vote to decrease the yCRV vault performance fee."
+  - **Example:** "Yeeldx passed a vote to decrease the yCRV YeeldBox performance fee."
-  - **Example:** "The YeeldxCommunity passed a vote to add an additional vault."
+  - **Example:** "The YeeldxCommunity passed a vote to add an additional YeeldBox."
 - Use "Yeeldx" for casual references to Yeeldx and the Yeeldx Protocol as a whole.
 - When referring to an audit assessment report follow the [Audit Citation Guidelines](https://github.com/trailofbits/publications/blob/master/citation_guidelines.pdf)